awsdocs/aws-doc-sdk-examples/javav2/README.rst

   your machine)
 * **All Java Version 2 examples assume that you have setup your credentials in the credentials file in the .aws folder**.
 For information about how to set AWS credentials and the AWS Region, see `Set up AWS credentials and Region for development <http://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html>`_ in the *AWS SDK for Java Developer Guide*.
 You should also set the *AWS Region* within which the operations will be performed.
 If a Region is not set, the default Region used is **us-east-1**.

-  After you set your AWS credentails in the credentials file located in the .aws folder, you can create a Service Client like this.
+  After you set your AWS credentails in the credentials file located in the .aws folder, you can create a service client like this.

            Region region = Region.US_WEST_2;

            S3Client s3 = S3Client.builder()
              .region(region)
              .build();

+**Note**: For more information about setting crenentials, see (Supplying and retrieving AWS credentials)[https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html].

 AWS Java code examples
 ======================